-Under the advanced approaches rule, banks are allowed to use the SFA to calculate regulatory capital requirements for securitization positions if certain conditions are met.40 The SFA requires banks to use exposure-specific inputs, including the capital requirement of the underlying exposures calculated under the agencies' advanced approaches rule as if the assets were held directly on a bank's balance sheet.
+Under the advanced approaches rule, banks are allowed to use the SFA to calculate regulatory capital requirements for securitization positions if certain conditions are met.39 The SFA requires banks to use exposure-specific inputs, including the capital requirement of the underlying exposures calculated under the agencies' advanced approaches rule as if the assets were held directly on a bank's balance sheet.
 The SFA was designed to allow banks to calculate capital requirements on unrated securitization positions that were originated by the banks holding the exposures.
-During the ANPR comment period and subsequent interaction with the industry, members of the industry indicated that banks generally do not possess the information necessary to assign a probability of default and loss given default, and hence calculate a capital requirement, for individual wholesale exposures or segments of retail exposures where the underlying securitized positions were not originated by the bank.
+During the ANPR comment period and subsequent interaction with the industry, members of the industry indicated that banks generally do not possess the information necessary to assign a probability of default and loss given default, and hence a capital requirement, for individual wholesale exposures or segments of retail exposures where the underlying securitized positions were not originated by the bank.
 The commenters proposed that the agencies could modify the methodology for calculating SFA inputs by allowing banks to incorporate pool-level estimates of PD and LGD.
 To increase risk sensitivity of the approach, pool-level inputs could be used on a quarterly basis.

 Although the SFA recognizes credit enhancement provided by funded subordinated positions in a securitization, it does not recognize as a form of credit enhancement additional cash flows available to a securitization from payment of principal and interest.
-One commenter indicated that the inability to recognize additional cash flows understates the credit enhancement available to certain securitizations, especially automobile and credit card securitizations.
+The commenter indicated that the inability to recognize additional cash flows understates the credit enhancement available to certain securitizations, especially automobile and credit card securitizations.
 Furthermore, this could create competitive issues for U.S. banks in comparison to foreign banks that use the ratings-based approach and internal assessment approach, which may recognize the impact of additional cash flows.
 In order to address this issue, the commenter proposed allowing the use of cash flow projections to inform the level of credit enhancement recognized under the SFA.

-Question 21: How could the SFA be modified to permit the use of pool-level inputs to increase the applicability of the SFA for banks as investors?
+Question nn: How could the SFA be modified to permit the use of pool-level inputs to increase the applicability of the SFA for banks as investors?
 What effect would the use of pool-level inputs and the recognition of cash flow hedges have on the risk sensitivity of the SFA?
 To what extent does use of pool-level inputs camouflage the risk inherent in an asset pool?
-Are there other issues that should be considered if pool-level inputs are used?

-Comparing Capital Frameworks Pursuant to Section 171(b) of the Dodd-Frank Act
+Comparing Capital Frameworks Pursuant to Section 171(b) of the Dodd-Frank Act generally applicable risk-based capital requirements that were in effect for insured depository institutions as of July 21, 2010.

-Pursuant to section 171(b) of the Act, the agencies may not establish generally applicable minimum risk-based capital requirements that are quantitatively lower than the generally applicable risk-based capital requirements that were in effect for insured depository institutions as of July 21, 2010.
+Pursuant to section 171(b) of the Act, the agencies may not establish generally applicable minimum risk-based capital requirements that are quantitatively lower than the